The Admissions Process

 The interview is a chance for us to get to know you and your family, and for you to get to know us and ask us questions about the school.
 You will get a tour of the space, and since interviews take place during the school day, you will get to see the school "in action."
 Interviews typically last about an hour, but we are happy to take as much time as you need to make sure all questions are answered.
 Email, at firstname.lastname@example.org, is the preferred way to schedule an interview, but you are also welcome to schedule via phone at 410-426-0001.
 There is a $40 interview fee.

 Step 3: Visiting week

 Once the interview has been completed, the next step towards enrollment is the visiting week—where the student, who wishes to enroll, attends school for 5 full days (typically Monday-Friday).
 At the end of the visiting week, there is a follow up meeting.
 The Admissions Clerks will meet with your family to debrief—answer any new questions, talk about surprises or expectations that were met or not met, and to discuss if full enrollment is a good next step.
-There is a $125 visiting week fee (prorated tuition for one week of school).
+There is a $125 visiting week fee.

 Step 4: Enrollment

 The final step is the signing of the enrollment contract, only after the visiting week and the follow up meeting have been conducted.
 The enrollment contract is for the entire school year, or for the remaining duration if enrolled during the school year.
 In order to build a stable environment at the school and a successful experience for each student, it is important that each family trusts the process of self-initiated learning and commits to the long-term process of community building.